The first step toward engaging with customers through calendar marketing is to create a new calendar and add events.

 - The Description field provides a higher character limit to share additional information with your subscribers.
 You can include more information about an event, like relevant links to materials or landing pages.

-- Every event requires starting and ending dates (in military time), with the ability to set the time zone of the event.
+- Every event requires a start and end date and time (in 24-Hour time format), with the ability to set the time zone of the event.

 - Reminders to events can also be set to your preferred time before the event has taken place (1 minute to 40,320 minutes/4 weeks).